Management and Accounting for Non-financial Assets

 - Explore international good practices in assets management

-This webinar will summarize and build upon the October 2017 webinar (published here) and focus on managers using information on assets and financial reports to better manage non-financial assets and improve decision-making.
-It will emphasize that effective management of fixed assets is a function of the manager which would include the minister or mayor and the chief officials such as the state secretary in a ministry.
+This webinar summarized and built upon the October 2017 webinar (published here) and focused on managers using information on assets and financial reports to better manage non-financial assets and improve decision-making.
+It emphasized that effective management of fixed assets is a function of the manager which would include the minister or mayor and the chief officials such as the state secretary in a ministry.